2 tropical storms, Paulette and Rene, form in the Atlantic - WWAY TV

 MIAMI (AP) — Two tropical storms have formed in the Atlantic Ocean, including Rene, which formed off the coast of West Africa.

-The U.S. National Hurricane Center issued a tropical storm warning for the Cabo Verde Islands, saying Rene would produce tropical storm-force winds and heavy rainfall across the island country Monday night and Tuesday morning.
+The U.S. National Hurricane Center issued a tropical storm warning for the Cabo Verde Islands, saying Rene would produce tropical storm-force winds and heavy rainfall across the island country on Tuesday morning.

 Rene is the earliest “R-named” storm in a record-setting hurricane season, breaking the previous record of Rita, which formed Sept.
 18, 2005.

-Earlier Monday, Tropical Storm Paulette formed in the central Atlantic, far from land.
+Earlier Monday, Tropical Storm Paulette formed in the central Atlantic, where it currently poses no threat to land.